hozhihoong/Bitcoin-Price-Forecasting-Model--LSTM-Multivariate-/README.md

 # Bitcoin Price Forecasting Model by using LSTM Multivariate
 ## objectives:
-(a)	To conduct a sentiment analysis on Bitcoin related tweets data.
+1. To conduct a sentiment analysis on Bitcoin related tweets data.
-(b)	To conduct exploratory data analysis in order to investigate and comprehend the patterns in the Bitcoin historical price and Bitcoin related tweets data.
+2. To conduct exploratory data analysis in order to investigate and comprehend the patterns in the Bitcoin historical price and Bitcoin related tweets data.
-(c)	To build forecasting models utilizing Long-Short Term Memory (LSTM) on datasets with sentiment analysis.
+3. To build forecasting models utilizing Long-Short Term Memory (LSTM) on datasets with sentiment analysis.
-(d)	To evaluate the result based on performance metrics.
+4. To evaluate the result based on performance metrics.